 DANGER!
-Be sure the blade housing and pulley covers are in place and secured.
+Be sure the blade housing is in place and secured.
+Do not open the blade housing, when the blade is engaged.

 DANGER!
 Always keep hands away from moving bandsaw blade.
-Failure to do so will result in serious injury.
+Failure to do so may result in serious injury.

 DANGER!
 Keep all persons out of the path of moving equipment and logs when operating sawmill or loading and turning logs.
-Failure to do so will result in serious injury.
+Failure to do so may result in serious injury.

 DANGER!
 Maintain a clean and clear path for all necessary movement around the mill and lumber stacking areas.
-Failure to do so will result in serious injury.
+Failure to do so may result in serious injury.

-DANGER!
-Always be sure the blade is disengaged and all persons are out of the path of the blade before starting the engine or motor.
-Failure to do so will result in serious injury.
+WARNING!
+Always be sure the blade is disengaged and all

+persons are out of the path of the blade before starting the engine or motor.
+Failure to do so may result in serious injury.